Robbie Grossman Preview, Player Props: Rangers vs. Twins

 Robbie Grossman At The Plate

-- Grossman has 20 doubles, a triple, eight home runs and 39 walks while batting .232.
+- Grossman is batting .233 with 21 doubles, a triple, eight home runs and 39 walks.

-- Looking at the 91 games he has played this year, he's went deep in eight of them (8.8%), and in 2.3% of his trips to the plate.
+- Looking at the 92 games he has played this year, he's hit a long ball in eight of them (8.7%), and in 2.3% of his trips to the dish.

-- In 26.4% of his games this season, Grossman has had at least one RBI.
-He's picked up more than one in 11.0% and driven in three or more of his team's runs in five contests.
+- Grossman has had an RBI in 24 games this season (26.1%), including 10 multi-RBI outings (10.9%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 37 of 91 games this year, and more than once 10 times.
+- He has scored in 37 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.